icopy-site/awesome/docs/awesome/awesome-productivity.md

 ### Password Manager

 - [Bitwarden](https://bitwarden.com) - A free, trusted password manager that can store, sync, and generate passwords online or through native apps.
+- [KeePass](https://keepass.info/) - A free, open source, light-weight password manager with auto-type, browser and plugin support.
 - [LastPass](https://lastpass.com) - A freemium password manager that stores encrypted passwords online.

 ### Knowledge Management

 - [Obie.ai](https://obie.ai/) - AI platform that brings all knowledge and documentation into one spot.
 - [Obsidian.md](https://obsidian.md/) - A knowledge base tool that works on local Markdown files.
 It allows you to create links between different notes.
+- [Scribe](https://scribehow.com/) - Automatically create step-by-step guides for any process.
+Simply hit “record” and Scribe will generate a detailed guide complete with screenshots based on your actions, ready to share with colleagues, customers, and friends.

 ### Miscellaneous